 Gastrointestinal Cancer Treatment Options

-At Carle Cancer Center, the latest state-of-the-art treatments and technologies are available to our patients.
+At Carle Cancer Institute, the latest state-of-the-art treatments and technologies are available to our patients.
 It is important to remember that different types of cancers require different treatments based on a variety of factors.
 For this reason, your treatment plan will be designed to meet the needs and requirements of your specific type of cancer.

 Colorectal cancer is a cancer that develops in the tissues of the colon and/or rectum.
 If your cancer began in the colon, which is the first four to five feet of the large intestine, it may be referred to as colon cancer.
 If the cancer began in the rectum, which is the last several inches of the large intestine leading to the anus, it is called rectal cancer.